hopezzhu/distilsport/README.md

 $ python3 sports_distilbert.py
 ```

 prompts.tsv is automatically read by the sports_distilbert file.
-DistilBERT's results are stored in genderTest.tsv.
+DistilBERT's results are stored in results.tsv.
 The point system used as an evaluation metric for the report is recorded within the terminal itself.

 ## Authors
 Rachel Shurberg, Hope Zhu